fdelclaux/exchange-comparator/Questionnaire.md

  - The creation of different exchange objects was probably not necessary, I could have setup the backend with JS and just fetched the data using WebSockets and fed it directly into the front-end.
 I found it clearer and more scalable to do it like this though, as it is encapsulates all the necessary functions and variables nicely.

  ## 3. If you have to scale your solution to 100 users/second traffic what changes would you make, if any?
  - First, I would try and minimize the amount of data sent to front-end by only sending when there has been an update in price, instead of every `x` seconds, or maybe updating every 5 seconds instead.
+Load balancing and sharding or replication would be things I would also definitely consider for increased traffic, as this would allow me to reduce the stress on the requests made on the server.
+It would also provide a more reliable system, as if there is any error at the moment, the entire site would crash.

  ## 4.What are some other enhancements you would have made, if you had more time to do this implementation
  - The first enhacements would clearly be to the front-end.